Borderland Magazine, October 15th, 1894 tribute

 “Down to quite recent times the average idea of the average Englishman—notwithstanding all the books of all our pundits—has been that the Hindoos were benighted and ignorant pagans, whom it was charity to subdue, and a Christian duty to attempt to convert.
 To-day, even the man in the street has some faint glimmerings of the truth that these Asiatics whom he despises are, in some respects, able to give him points, and still leave him far behind.
 The Eastern sage who told Professor Hensoldt that the West studied the stomach, whereas the East studied the soul, expressed strongly a truth which our people are only beginning to assimilate.
 We are learning at last to respect the Asiatics, and in many things to sit at their feet.
 And in this great transformation, Madame Blavatsky again figures as the leading thaumaturgist.
 She and those whom she trained have bridged the chasm between the materialism of the West and the occultism and metaphysics of the East.
 They have extended the pale of human brotherhood, and have compelled us to think at least of a conception of an all-embracing religion, with wider bases than those of which the reunionists of Christendom have hitherto dreamed.”

-So, this Russian woman mocked Anglo peoples for believing they’re a superior race, or rather the idea, and criticized Jews for thinking their God is the “One True God,” or that they’re a superior race, like this recent Israeli lawmaker, Miki Zohar (Jews Are The Smartest Race and the Superior Human).
-The Alts and Identitarians of our era would call her ‘Anti-White.’
-Others dubbed her ‘Anti-Semitic.’
-Both are wrong.
+So, this Russian woman mocked Anglo peoples for believing they’re a superior race, or rather the idea, and criticized Jews for thinking their God is the “One True God,” or that they’re a superior race, like the claims made by recent Israeli lawmaker, Miki Zohar (Jews Are The Smartest Race and the Superior Human).